 Storing Business Data for Graph Elements

-It is a common task to connect the graph items with the data model they actually represent, i.e. the business data.
-For this use case all model items provide a so-called user tag property.
-This property is readable and writable and can take arbitrary objects.
+It is a common task to connect graph items with the data model they represent, also known as business data.
+For this use case, all model items provide a user tag property.
+This property is readable and writable and can hold arbitrary objects.

-In an organization chart, for example, nodes would represent employees and edges would represent the relations between them.
-You can assign the business data that is behind an employee to the tag of the node instance representing that employee in the graph.
-The same way you can store the information about the relation between two employees in the tag of the edge which connects the nodes representing these employees.
+In an organization chart, for example, nodes represent employees, and edges represent the relationships between them.
+You can assign the business data for an employee to the tag of the node instance that represents that employee in the graph.
+Similarly, you can store information about the relationship between two employees in the tag of the edge that connects the nodes representing these employees.

 // creating a new node with an initial tag